dwightwatson/codeigniter-bcrypt/README.md

 codeigniter-bcrypt
 ==================

-Adaption of PHPPass for use as a CodeIgniter Bcrypt library.
+Adaption of PHPPass (0.3) for use as a CodeIgniter Bcrypt library.

+Still in development, planning to add:

+* Config file compatibility
+* Documentation and examples